monkey-music-challenge/javascript-starter-kit/README.md

 These are all UNIX commands.
 Got Windows?
 We recommend [Cygwin](https://www.cygwin.com/).

-Make sure to surf to your team page before running the above commands...
+Make sure to surf to your game page before running the above commands...

 Your monkey is waiting for you!